chengwenxi/iris-community/test.md

 ### Cosmos/Tendermint
 ------------------------------

-Cosmos \[CWP\] is an ambitious project aiming at building the internet of blockchain.
+Cosmos \[3\] is an ambitious project aiming at building the internet of blockchain.
 It is a network of many independent blockchains, called zones.
 Each zone is powered by classical Byzantine fault-tolerant (BFT) consensus protocols like [Tendermint](https://tendermint.com/).